-Let us find out how a HCO can optimize its healthcare data analytics process.
+Let us explore how an HCO can optimize its healthcare data analytics process.

 First of all, provide your analysts with a data warehouse.
 An Enterprise data warehouse aggregates all your data across the system and allows it to be found in one place.
 A data warehouse makes manual access unnecessary, bringing data together and includes important attributes such as metadata, security, auditing, and common linkable identifiers.

-At that your analysts must have full access to the testing environment as a data warehouse is their tool which they should use in the manner they need to store the large amounts of data they need.
-More information about the effective use of data warehouse can be found here.
+At that, your analysts must have full access to the testing environment as a data warehouse is their tool which they should use in the manner they need to store the large amounts of data they need.

 It should be mentioned that your HCO has to leverage a complete data set from the entire organization, including all sources of valuable data such as EMRs.
 And you have to visualize the combined complete data to be able to represent it to all stakeholders who may need it.

-And then, you have to provide your analysts with the necessary data discovery tools to explore the data, to find trends and correlations and to make forecasts.
-The right tools should enable your analysts to view and analyze data in real time, make reports and get insights.
+And then, you have to provide your analysts with the necessary data discovery tools to explore the data, find trends and correlations and to make forecasts.
+The right tools should enable your analysts to view and analyze data in real-time, make reports and get insights.